 Basic Platformer Game Engine For Construct 2 and 3 Review

-Basic Platformer Game Engine For Construct 2 and 3 is an app created by BrashMonkey LLC.
+Basic Platformer Game Engine For Construct 2 and 3 is an application designed by BrashMonkey LLC.
 Basic Platformer Game Engine For Construct 2 and 3 was first published on .
-It is currently available on Steam, Other.
+The app is currently available for Steam, Other.

 About This ContentIMPORTANT: Use of this engine requires Spriter Pro and a personal license or better of either Construct 2 which you can get here: https://store.steampowered.com/app/227240/Construct_2/

 or a subscription to Construct 3.

 Exports of games made with this engine have been tested and run very well as HTML5 web based games, as well as stand alone apps for PC, Mac, IOS devices and Android!

 Attention Construct 3 Users: This engine and the Spriter plug-in DO support the more optimized C3 runtime, so make sure the the engine is set to use this engine inside C3.

 The Basic Platformer Game Engine for Construct 2 or 3 gives you everything you need to dive in and start creating your own 2d platformer game.

 Load up the engine itself into Construct, and then follow the easy instruction videos to begin to sculpt your vision into reality.